jhidding/literatept/lit/index.md

 const N_AIR: f64 = 1.0;
 ```

-Depending on whether, we're entering or leaving the glass object, the effective index of refraction is
+Depending on whether we're entering or leaving the glass object, the effective index of refraction is
 $n_{\rm air} / n_{\rm glass}$ or $n_{\rm glass} / n_{\rm air}$.

 ``` {.rust #refractive-reflection}